-Twenty five years ago we bought a nearly derelict farmhouse and barn in about two acres of land 10 kilometres east of Villefranche de Rouergue in the Aveyron Department, France.
+Twenty six years ago we bought a nearly derelict farmhouse and barn in about two acres of land 10 kilometres east of Villefranche de Rouergue in the Aveyron Department, France.

 The house is in a rural location but not isolated, in a small hamlet.
 We are just on the edge of the Massif Centrale at a height of 554 metres above sea level.
 The surrounding area is hilly and provides a peaceful and relaxing area with wonderful views

 We are both retired.
 Richard is a retired fire service officer, Patricia a retired tax adviser.
 We do have wide range of friends both French and British.
 Whilst together we have very good knowledge and experience of building and DIY skills and also all the tools and necessary equipment we are no longer as energetic as we once used to be, so extra help is always a welcome relief.